bigeasy/strata/diary.md

 until we find a buffer that satisfies the checksum.
 We put the length before the terminator we can read backwards easily as we are doing now.

-This is fantasitic.
+This is fantastic.
 Do it.

 ## Inbox